lucky-media/resume/README.md

 * `npm run dev` - to run in development mode.
 * `npm run build` - to compile assets for production.

+## Commercial addon
+Résumé is a commercial starter kit - you **must purchase a license** via the [Statamic Marketplace](https://statamic.com/starter-kits/luckymedia/resume) to use it in your project.

 ## 🐞 Bugs and 💡 Feature Requests
 Please refer to the issues tab to submit a Bug or a Feature Request.